-During this volatile fiscal year ending September 30, 2020, including double digit losses in the second fiscal quarter, the Legislative Retirement System produced a positive return of 5.7% net-of-fees.
-Over longer time periods, the LRS portfolio returned 7.3% (net of fees) over five years and 7.5% (net of fees) over ten years.
-For comparison, the actuarially assumed rate-of-return is 7.0%.
+After a volatile 2020, equity markets produced exceptional returns for the period ending September 30, 2021.
+The Legislative Retirement System produced very strong gains, returning 23.0% net-of-fees.
+Over longer time periods, the LRS portfolio returned 9.9% (net of fees) over five years and 10.0% (net of fees) over ten years.
+For comparison, the actuarially assumed rate-of-return is 7%.
 At the same time, the LRS portfolio has exceeded its market benchmark over several of the historical time periods.